-Finally Jiliac~ massive bulk shifted.
+Finally Jiliac's massive bulk shifted.
 "Greetings to Besadii," she said.
-"You have brought a gift, and that is fitting.
-You may present it to me."

-Durga nodded at Guri, and the human advanced On the Desilijic leader and laid the box before her, as the Desilijic leader hovered on her repulsor sled.
+Durga nodded at Guri, and the human advanced on the Desilijic leader and laid the box before her, as the Desilijic leader hovered on her repulsor sled.

 The younger Hutt waved at the box.
 "A gift for your Exaltedness.
 A token of Besadii's esteem and our hopes for your future, O Jiliac."